ArneDeloose/Masterproef2018Code/Documentation/Function descriptions.md

 write_output(list_files, \**optional), return()

 Applies clustering and classification and writes out the output to a bunch of files.
 Two text files are created (results1 and results2, other names can be specified as an optional argument) and folders for every classified sound.

----

-create_template(file_name, timestep, region_num, bat_name, \**optional), return()

-Creates a template (array, image and rectangle).
-The name of the file must be given, along with the timestep and the region number.
-The code name (eser, ppip, pnat,...) must be given.
-If this bat doesn't exist yet, folders are created.
-The optional argument 'Templates' can be given to specify an alternate path to the templates folders.
-Hash numbers for the image and array are printed out.

----

-cor_plot(features, index, \**optional), return(correlation)

-Calculates the correlation between different features.
-Index is a 2-tuple with the start and stop index.
-'Export' can be used to save the plot.

----

-print_features(\**optional), return()

-Prints out which feature index correlates to which bat (or frequency).